Frequently Asked Questions

 Q: What if I my CE hours exceed the required CE hours?

 A: All Continuing Education must be completed within the renewal period.
 Contact hours taken in excess of the total number required may only be carried over to the next subsequent renewal period.
-E.g. if you have taken 75 hours of CE’s in this renewal period & SUBMIT them to the board for renewal, then yes 25 CE’s would renewal your license & 25 CE’s will carry over.
-If you have taken 75 CE’s in this renewal period and submit 25 CE’s to the Board for renewal, the excess will not carry over & you will not be able to submit them at your next renewal period, because they would not have been taken during that renewal period.
+E.g. if you have taken 75 hours of CE’s in this renewal period and SUBMIT them to the board for renewal, then 25 CE’s would be used to renew your license and 25 CE’s will carry over.
+If you have taken 75 CE’s in this renewal period and submit 25 CE’s to the Board for renewal, the excess will not carry over and you will not be able to submit them at your next renewal period, because they would not have been taken during that renewal period.

 Q: What is the difference between “contact” CE hours and “non-contact” CE hours?

-A: Contact CE hours are defined as being taken in the physical presence of an instructor with a minimum of 2 other massage, bodywork or healthcare professionals.
+A: Contact CE hours are defined as being taken in the physical presence of an instructor with a minimum of 2 or more other students.
 Non-contact CE hours are self-guided instruction which could include books, videos, online courses, volunteer hours, and other items as described on the CE portion of the renewal form.
 For any activities not listed on the form, please check with the board office in advance to make sure it will be eligible for credit.

 Q: What documentation is required to provide as proof of completion of my CE courses?